 This idea of viewing land as a commodity has carried over to modern-day society.
-Dade believes that this capitalist mindset is disrespectful towards the land from which Native nations such as of the Dakota Access Pipeline, which would transfer crude oil from North Dakota to Illinois, was announced.
-The potential desecration of cultural sites prompted multiple Native nations to advocate enous customs, but it also has some social justice things built into for the protection of their land.
+Dade believes that this capitalist mindset is disrespectful towards the land from which Native nations such as the Hidatsa Nation come from.

 "A lot of our [American] culture is centered around temporary possessions and consumption," Dade said.
 "There's not a lot of thought about where all that stuff comes from and treating that with respect.
-Everything from consumerism to just the prominence life and the way that considered sacred."
+Everything from consumerism to just the prominence of littering in America is something I personally take issue with.
+It's a lack of respect for where we come from."